jeffknupp/blog/in_progress/hardest_revisited.md

 lag well behind cPython.
 The *beta* for Python 2.7 was released in February of this year (and has not seen a release since).
 Python 2.5 is the officially supported version of Python in Jython.
 For reference, 2.5 was released **September 2006**.
-So it's fair to say that compatability is a very real problem for Jython.
+So it's fair to say that compatibility is a very real problem for Jython.

 Lastly, there a number of areas where Jython (by its own admission) is slower than cPython.
 Any Python standard